Complex Spine Surgery Frequently Asked Questions

 Should I consider a Neurosurgeon or Orthopaedic Surgeon for spine surgery?

-The Spine Services at Medical Center at Augusta University provides spine surgeons with expertise in both neurosurgery and orthopaedic surgery.
+The Spine Services at Augusta University provide spine surgeons with expertise in both neurosurgery and orthopaedic surgery.
 For example, Dr. Choudhri is a Board Certified Neurosurgeon who has completed a combined Orthopaedic/Neurosurgery Fellowship in Complex Spine Surgery at New York University Medical Center.
 Dr. Choudhri runs a Spine Fellowship at MCG which has accepted both Neurosurgeons and Orthopaedic surgeons to train under him.
 Dr. Choudhri also maintains strong ties with many Neurosurgical & Orthopaedic Spine Surgery colleagues around the country and around the world.

 Do I need to be referred by a physician?